akeneo/pim-api-docs/content/php-client/products.md

 Setting the parameter `with_count`  to `true`  can drastically decrease the performance.
 It's recommended to let this parameter with the default value `false` if the total number of products is not needed in the response.
 :::

+You can get more information about this method [here](/php-client/list-resources.html#by-getting-pages).

 You can get more information about the available query parameters [here](/api-reference.html#get_products).